Roomify/repairtagger-docs/ticketlife/scantag.rst

 Step 1.
 Scan a tag
 ##################

-The first step in the list of a Repairtagger ticket is to scan a tag number to create a new ticket.
+The first step in the life of a Repairtagger ticket is to scan a tag number to create a new ticket.
 When you scan a tag number that is not yet in use, a new ticket is automatically created.
 If a tag number is already in use on a ticket, the app will open the existing ticket.